Creating Graphs

 Label Control Type Description

-Refresh Graph Button The action button that causes the Excel data to be graphed by Graphviz and then displayed within the Excel workbook.
+Refresh Button The action button that causes the Excel data to be graphed by Graphviz and then displayed within the Excel workbook.

 View Dropdown list The name of the column in the styles worksheet which controls which set of Yes/No values to use when creating the diagrams.
 This dropdown list is explained in more detail in the section Creating Views.